Canon EOS RP Review

 RF 35mm f/1.8 Macro: 35mm, f/2.2, 1/1000s, ISO 100

-On paper, it's a solid little camera, and based on our preliminary hands-on shooting experience, the EOS RP is both fun and easy-to-use.
+On paper, it's a solid little camera that appears both fun and easy-to-use.
 If you've been planning to step into the world of full-frame cameras, the Canon EOS RP makes a compelling starting point.